dthuesen/myscriptsnippetsbook/angular-forms/angular-template-driven-forms.md

 ```
 <form (ngSubmit)="save()"
-    #signupForm="ngForm">      // <--- exporting the form model into a local variable
+    #signupForm="ngForm">      // <--- exporting the form model into a reference variable
 </form>
 ```